Two of the biggest names in flexible office space. Very different experiences. Here's what you actually need to know before you decide.

 -

-All-access pass: Monthly unlimited use of shared spaces
+All-access pass: Unlimited monthly use of shared spaces across all locations

 -

-Dedicated desk: A fixed desk in a shared office
+Dedicated desk: Your own fixed desk in a shared workspace

 -

-Private office: Plug-and-play private spaces for teams up to 100
+Private office: Plug-and-play private offices for teams of up to 100

 -

-Whole floor: A self-contained private floor, including meeting rooms and breakout zones
+Whole floor: A fully self-contained floor with meeting rooms and breakout zones

 Regus membership options